Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 The OPE divergence is absorbed in the second term, so that the first term is finite as $\alpha\to 0$.
 In this way we can write

 We now expand this into eigenstates of $\mathcal{L}_0$:

-Now inverting $\mathcal{L}_0$ is as simple as dividing by the level.
+The second order correction is given by dividing each term on the right hand side by its level.
 But we encounter a problem: there is a state at level zero.
-In Siegel gauge, a state in the kernel of $L_0$ would normally be nontrivial in the cohomology, and would imply an obstruction to the existence of a solution.
-In the current situation, the state in the kernel of $\mathcal{L}_0$ is BRST exact.
-This implies that there is an obstruction to solution in Schnabl gauge which does not prevent solution in other gauges.
+In Siegel gauge, a state in the kernel of $L_0$ normally indicates that the deformation is not exactly marginal.
+Typically it would arise from acting $b_0$ on

+where $V'$ is a marginal operator appearing as the coefficient of the single pole in the $V\dash V$ OPE.
+This state is nontrivial in the BRST cohomology, and so cannot appear from computing $Q\Psi_2$.
+Therefore there is no solution at second order, and the deformation is not exactly marginal.
+But presently we are assuming that the single pole in the $V\dash V$ OPE is absent, so this cannot be the problem with the Schnabl gauge solution.
+The problem comes from acting $\mathcal{B}_0$ on the state